BettyAtt/pands-project2021/README.md

 Third Consideration: Presentation

-1. In program documentation so anyone can run it and understand what it is doing. i.e any prompts or data shown is clearly defined
+1. Include in program documentation so anyone can run it and understand what it is doing. i.e any prompts or data shown is clearly defined
-2. In code documentation of what each block of text does along with what imports it is dependent on.
+2. Include in code documentation of what each block of text does along with what imports it is dependent on.
 3. Formatting of summary text files and images for the best experience of the end user.
-4. Ensure README file is thorough and includes sources referenced
+4. Ensure README file is thorough and includes sources referenced in the completion of this project.

+#  README Table of Contents
+i.
+About the Project
+ii.
+Project Plan

+1. Introduction
+2. Setting the Environment, Libraries and Modules
+  2.1 The Programming Environment
+  2.2 Obtaining the Data Set
+3. Analysing: Parsing the Data Set
+  3.1 Reading in the Data
+  3.2 Writing to a .txt File
+  3.3 Parsing the Data Set as a Whole
+  3.4 Drilling into the Data Set by Species type
+4. Visualising the Data Set
+  4.1 Histograms
+  4.2 Box and Swarm Plots
+  4.3 Scatterplots
+5. Conclusion